Stable quasimaps to holomorphic symplectic quotients: Holomorphic symplectic quotients

 \subsection{Symmetry}

 The derivatives of $\ka$ and $\mu$ together give rise to a commutative diagram of $G$-sheaves due to equation (\ref{moment}).
-Note that the first horizontal of the diagram is a $G$-equivariant complex after the restriction to $\mu ^{-1}(\lambda)$.
-Here, the $G$-action on $\mathcal{G}$ is the adjoint representation $\mathrm{Ad}$.
-The complex will be considered as a 3-term perfect complex supported at $[-1,1]$.
+Here the $G$-action on $\mathfrak{g}$ is the adjoint representation $\mathrm{Ad}$.
+The first horizontal line of the diagram is a $G$-equivariant complex after the restriction to $W$.
+Note that the 3-term perfect $G$-equivariant complex concentrated in degrees $-1, 0, 1$ is nothing but (the pullback of) the tangent complex $\mathbb{T}_{[W/G]}$ of the quotient stack $[W/G]$.
+Note that the commutative diagram shows that as complexes of $G$-sheaves.